Skip to product information

 2003 (2003)

-・Ginza Kuroda Touen Celadon Exhibition (still held)
+・Ginza Kuroda Touen Celadon Exhibition (continues to be held)

 ・Solo exhibition at Meitetsu Department Store, Nagoya